 The PRS Provider will analyse the general economic and market conditions.
 The top-down approach examines global and local macro-economic factors such as interest rate trends, inflation rates, supply demand trends, commodities trends, industry outlook and trends.
 The PRS Provider employs an active and opportunistic asset allocation strategy depending upon the market expectations.
-For example, when the economy bottoms-out from a recession, the PRS Provider will search for clearer evidence of sustainable economic recovery before overweighting on its equity asset allocation versus fixed income instruments.
-Likewise, when the economy has peaked and is heading towards a slow growth period, the PRS Provider will then decide to underweight its equity asset allocation versus fixed income instruments.
+For example, when the economy bottoms-out from a recession, the PRS Provider will search for a clearer evidence of sustainable economic recovery before overweighting on its equity asset allocation versus fixed income instruments.

-If and when the Fund invests in any of the CISs operated by the Provider or its related corporation, there will be no "double charging" of management fees and sales charges; fees and charges will be levied only at the Fund level.
-Any sales charge usually paid for investment in the CIS being invested into will be waived.
+If and when the Fund invests in any of the Islamic CISs operated by the Provider or its related corporation, there will be no "double-charging" of management fees and sales charges; fees and charges will be levied only at the Fund level.
+Any sales charge usually paid for investment in the Islamic CIS being invested into will be waived.